 Students with Disabilities

-Every effort will be made to accommodate students with disabilities.
-Disability Student Services (DSS) provides accommodations and coordinates services to assure equal access to students who have self-identified and have documented disabilities.
+Disability Student Services (DSS) provides accommodations and coordinates services to assure equal access to students with documented disabilities.

 Please contact Crystal Hill at 860-629-6137 or email firstname.lastname@example.org to discuss access needs at Orientation.
 Last minute disability disclosure may make accommodations difficult.